colin969/bo3_archipelago/readme.md

 **Discord link:** https://discord.gg/Nu4X9gmGDR

+# Downgrade Instructions (Feb 2026 Patch)
+Win + R to open the Run dialog, enter `steam://open/console` The steam console will open.
+Enter in `download_depot 311210 311211 7651791086710252932` Open the folder the steam console says it download the file to.
+Copy `BlackOps3.exe` from this location, into your real game folder.

 ## Setup Instructions
 1. Download `BO3APMod-CurrentPatch.zip` from Releases
 2. Unpack it into the `/mods` folder inside your Black Ops 3 game folder.
 E.G `Call of Duty Black Ops III/mods/bo3_archipelago`.
 You may need to create the mods folder.